-- Anonymous complaints will not be accepted. - Formal Student complaints must be made in writing. - The student making a complaint may be represented by an agent or lawyer. - The dispute resolution process, including written reasons for the determination and any reconsideration (if any), must be completed no later than 30 calendar days of the date on which the student submitted the complaint. - A student who makes or is otherwise involved in a complaint will not be subject to any form of retaliation by the institution at any time for making the complaint.
+- Anonymous complaints will not be accepted. - Formal Student complaints must be made in writing. - The student making a complaint may be represented by an agent or lawyer. - The dispute resolution process, including written reasons for the determination and any reconsideration (if any), must be completed no later than 30 calendar days of the date on which the student submitted the complaint. - A student who makes or is otherwise involved in a complaint will not be subject to any form of retaliation by the College at any time for making the complaint. - The submitted Complaint, related documentation and College response(s) must be retained in the student file.